bhstark2/latency/report.md

 leads to a significantly higher 'controller-to-photon' delay than with a local-only game.

-An example of this phenomenom can be seen in a PC Gamer article at https://www.pcgamer.com/uk/heres-how-stadias-input-lag-compares-to-native-pc-gaming/
+An example of this phenomenon can be seen in a PC Gamer article at https://www.pcgamer.com/uk/heres-how-stadias-input-lag-compares-to-native-pc-gaming/